Consciousness after death

 BOMBAST: "But if immortality is still conditional for the terrestrial personality, then immortality itself cannot be unconditional?"

 M: "Not in the least.
 Immortality and eternity are absolute.
 The essence of you, or Flitterflop, or a worm is without beginning or end, but the exterior vessel it informs is simply the illusion of our senses and personal conceptions.
-Therefore, occult science calls the life beyond the grave a reality, and the terrestrial life, including the terrestrial personality, an illusion."
+Therefore, Occult Science calls the life beyond the grave a reality, and the terrestrial life, including the terrestrial personality, an illusion."

 BOMBAST: "Then why call sleep the reality and waking the illusion?"